Consistency or Variety?

 Working backward in that list, the more personal a story, the more confidence the teller will have.
-In essence, the story of the brand becomes “yours” and everything in your physiological and psychological systems comes on board to support your telling.
-A listener, whether a customer or potential client, will sense your embodiment of that story.
-Or they will sense that you are simply parroting ideas that haven’t truly sunken in.
+In essence, the story of the brand becomes her’s and everything in her physiological and psychological system comes on board to support the telling.
+A listener, whether a customer or potential client, will sense her embodiment of that story.
+Alternatively, when she’s not telling a personal story, listeners may sense that she is simply parroting ideas that haven’t truly sunken in.

-To craft a story well takes training and practice in forming its arc and in the language-method of the telling.
-You can’t expect a story to, first, emerge from the wealth of experience without some guided excavation; and you can’t expect to undertake a method of telling and immediately get it right.
-This is true for any discipline, and storytelling is best when it relies on a disciplined under-carriage.
-On that foundation, creativity can also take place.
+To craft a story well takes training and practice.
+She’ll have to identify its parts, form an arc, and utilize a trusted language-method for the telling.
+She can’t expect a story to, first, emerge from the wealth of her experience without some guided excavation; and she can’t expect to undertake a method of telling and immediately get it right.
+This is true for any discipline, and storytelling is best when it relies on a disciplined method.
+On that foundation, creativity takes place.

-Finally, the relationship of a personal story to the brand or company’s message is not always immediately obvious, nor should it be.
-The priority should be a rich and genuine personal story inspired by a relationship to the brand or company’s product, service, or mission.
-Let that emerge and take shape.
-And trust the listener to be intelligent enough to make the connection.
-Because the essential point of personal storytelling is to make a connection with the listener on an emotional as well as intellectual and psychological level.
+Finally, the relationship of a personal story to the brand or company’s message is not always immediately obvious.
+In fact, it’s better if it’s not.
+Let it loose and let it roll.
+If a brand has set a policy for admitting personal stories into its culture it opens new horizons for communication.
+This will enrich the meaning and experience of the brand.
+The priority should be a rich and genuine personal stories inspired by a relationship to the brand or company’s product, service, or mission.
+And a trust in the listener to be intelligent enough to make the connection.
+The essential point of personal storytelling is to build emotional resonance.
 That is priority number one, and when that bridge is built, a message can travel over it with much greater efficacy.

 By virtue of their working relationship with a company, all employees are storytellers of that company’s story.
-They talk about work at lunch and at home; they may think about the company’s mission spontaneously, depending on their level of connection and care.
-They are a reservoir of known—and untold—stories that can enrich a company’s message and expand its pervasiveness in creative and unexpected ways.
-They are best positioned to shed light on a company’s mission, products, and values in a relatable and convincing way.
+They talk about work at lunch and at home; they may think about the company’s mission spontaneously.
+In all cases, they are a reservoir of known stories that enshrine a company’s values, origin, and mission.
+And they hold as yet untold stories that offer surprises alongside valuable information that can be shared up and down the chain of command.
+They have the capacity to shed light on a company’s mission, products, and values in a highly relatable, memorable, and convincing way.